 - Non-removable sealed battery

-I won’t recommend the Micromax Canvas Spark because of Poor performance.
+Verdict: I won’t recommend the Micromax Canvas Spark because of its poor performance.

 |Magic Box||Handset with Battery, Charger, Earphone, USB Cable|